 Washington has a procedure that allows inheritors to skip probate altogether when the value of all the assets left behind is less than a certain amount.
 All an inheritor has to do is prepare a short document, stating that he or she is entitled to a certain asset.
-This document, signed under oath, is called an affidavit.
-When the person or institution holding the property -- for example, a bank where the deceased person had an account -- gets the affidavit and a copy of the death certificate, it releases the asset.
+This document, signed under oath, is a small estate affidavit.
+When the person or institution holding the property—for example, a bank where the deceased person had an account—gets the affidavit and a copy of the death certificate, it releases the asset.

 The out-of-court affidavit procedure is available in Washington if:

 (Wash.
 Rev. Code § § 11.62.010 and following.)
 Note that even fairly sizable estates can qualify for this procedure if much of the estate is made up of nonprobate assets—that is, assets that don't require probate in the first place.

 The small estate affidavit must state:

 You must give written notice to the other inheritors at least 10 days before filing the affidavit.
 You must also give the department of social and health services a copy of the affidavit and the deceased person's Social Security number.